sawantpranav17/MAE-263F/README.md

 3. Running the Code
 Open MATLAB: Start MATLAB and ensure it is pointed to the project directory.

 Add Project Files to the Path: Add all project files to the MATLAB path if required.

-You can do this by running
+Problem1.m : Contains code for assignment 1, the code for the subquestions is commented, to run, the specific question's code, comment the earlier and uncomment the required part.
+Problem2.m : Contains code for assignment 2, the code for the subquestions is commented, to run, the specific question's code, comment the earlier and uncomment the required part.
+Problem3.m : Contains code for assignment 3, the code for the subquestions is commented, to run, the specific question's code, comment the earlier and uncomment the required part.